Who has Died from Lewy Body Dementia?

 Symptoms of Lewy Body Dementia

 Lewy body dementia can have many symptoms, and they vary from person to person.
-It's important to have a clear understanding of the signs and symptoms of this condition so that it can be properly diagnosed and treated.
+The presence of Lewy bodies disrupts the normal functioning of brain cells and impairs communication between them, leading to significant cognitive decline.
+It’s important to have a clear understanding of the signs and symptoms of this condition so that it can be properly diagnosed and treated.

 The most common symptoms of Lewy body dementia involve changes in cognitive abilities such as memory, thinking, problem-solving, and language.
 These changes can affect someone’s ability to function in everyday life.
 Additionally, some people may experience mood and behavior changes.